Table of content

 Once the users sign in to the AWS platform, they get free credits at the beginning.
 So partially, this resembles a freemium model.
 However, once the users need more cloud space and server capacity, they can purchase them and pay accordingly.
 This is how the pay-per-use business model works in practice.

-Choosing the best business model for your startup defines the success of your business.
-However, selecting a suitable business model answers specific questions about your business.
+Choosing the best type of revenue business model for your startup defines the success of your business.
+However, suitable business modeling answers specific questions about your business.
 Lean Canvas is a great instrument that helps to answer these questions and systemize all elements of your business in a simple scheme.

-Uptech has broad experience finding the best business model for startups based on Lean Canvas and detailed information.
+Uptech has broad experience in business modeling for startups based on Lean Canvas and detailed information.